Squads-Protocol/v4/cli/README.md

 ## Config Transaction Create

 ### Description
-Creates a new configuration transaction for a multisig program on the Solana blockchain.
-This command sets up parameters for the transaction, such as the RPC URL, program ID, initializer keypair, multisig public key, action, and an optional memo.
+Creates a new configuration proposal transaction for a specific action.

 ### Syntax
 ```bash